-We talked to Abdullah Javaid of LyncMe on how you can share all your info in one link and here is what he said about it.
+Abdullah Javaid of LyncMe tells us how people can share all their info in one link.

 First of all, how are you and your family doing in these COVID-19 times?

 Abdullah Javaid: Thankfully, my family is safe and healthy during this time.
 We are all taking precautions, especially with our elders.
 We have adapted as the conditions and requirements change within our home region.

 Tell us about you, your career, how you founded LyncMe.

 Abdullah Javaid: My father immigrated to the US (where I was born), and we moved to Toronto, Canada, when I was 5.
 I was raised in Toronto and attended all my schooling here.

 My full-time career is in Workplace Health & Safety.
 It’s what I attended school for, and it’s my current day job.

 This start-up has been a project that began with my long-time childhood friend who approached me with his vision to be an entrepreneur.
 Since then (2016), we have been working together on our entrepreneurial goals.
 LyncMe began in August of 2018.

 Abdullah Javaid: We want people to stay connected with each other in today’s world of social media and app overload.
 We built an app called LyncMe (available on Android and iOS) to help people share contact information efficiently and stay up-to-date with their contacts.